luvrgz/roller-bearing-optimisation/README.md

 RB_MIN = 2.5   --> Minimum radius of the roller
 ```

-### Bearing simulation
-Objectives functions computed in BearingSimulation.scores(), and contraints functions in BearingSimulation.constraints().

 ### Design optimisation
-To run the optimisation:
+To run the optimisation with the constraints:

 ```
-optim_roller_bearing.py, stored in the path
+optim_roller_bearing.py
 ```

+Set the path where to store the results of the optimisation.
 See optimisation results:
 optim_roller_bearing.py dashboard(path) to see the generated shapes.

 ### Generate STL
-Run rollerbearing_extruder.py
+Run rollerbearing_extruder.py with the corresponding optimisation path to generate the best design of the optimisation.

 ## Experiments
 The experimental data are stored in ... (explain the generated data)